 While you can have all that sweet fun, though, really if you’re stopping off at Banneton, you’ve got to take some bread home.
 For our money, the NY Deli rye bread with caramelised onions folded through the dough is a must-have.

-Location: 8/158 Graceville Avenue, Graceville, QLD 4075 Ph: (07) 3379 7737
+Location: 8/158 Graceville Avenue, Graceville, QLD 4075 Ph: (07) 3379 7737 See Website For Further Locations

 We’re off to Graceville for the next of our best bakeries in Brisbane.

-Boulangerie Patisserie means bread and cake, and that’s – if you’ll excuse the mixed metaphor – the meat and drink of Miettes.
+This establishment is also known at Miettes Boulangerie Patisserie.
+And that’s important as Boulangerie Patisserie means bread and cake, and that’s – if you’ll excuse the mixed metaphor – the meat and drink of Miettes.

 If you want to try something that really shouldn’t work on any level, but will have you craving more, try the earthy, rich, semi-sweet beetroot chocolate cake.
+It’s a game-changer.

 Jocelyn’s Provisions